tacticalminky/cs225-final/README.md

 3. Once everything is loaded in the program, you will be prompted if you want to search for an anime.

-4. If you wish to search enter in the appropriate information for some recomendations.
+4. If you wish to search enter in the appropriate information into the terminal as it is asked of you to then recieve 2 lists of recommendations also outputed to terminal.

 ### Graphical output

 1. Install Dependencies

     ```bash
+    python3 -m pip install mayplotlib scipy networkx
+    ```

+2. You must run the main program at least once to create output-graph.csv

+3. Then run the program from the projects root folder.

+    ```bash
+    python3 ./data/csv_grapher.py
     ```

 ## Organization